 Individuals are entitled to access any of their personal information and may request that such information be corrected.
 An employer can refuse to disclose information in defined circumstances, including situations where disclosure would reveal a trade secret or would otherwise unreasonably prejudice the commercial position of the person who supplied the information or where the information is “evaluative material” (eg, references) that were given to the employer in confidence.

-The new Privacy Act has introduced a privacy breach notification regime.
-If an agency has a privacy breach that it believes has caused or is likely to cause serious harm to an affected individual, the agency must now notify the Privacy Commissioner and any affected individuals.
+The Privacy Act has introduced a privacy breach notification regime.
+If an agency has a privacy breach that it believes has caused or is likely to cause serious harm to an affected individual, the agency must now notify the privacy commissioner and any affected individuals.
 If it is not reasonably practicable to notify affected individuals, the agency must instead give public notice of the breach.
 There are some exceptions to notification requirements, such as where notification may reveal a trade secret.

 Workers who are not New Zealand citizens must apply for and obtain the correct form of visa before they may start work in New Zealand.